sivalabs/sivalabs-hugo/content/posts/2023/2023-07-14-weekly-newsletter-2023-28.md

 draft: false
 date: 2023-07-14T04:59:17+05:30
 url: /sivalabs-weekly-newsletter-2023-28
+toc: true
 categories: [Newsletter]
 tags: [Newsletter, Tech]
 ---

-## SivaLabs Weekly Newsletter - 2023 Week 28
+## What I Learned This Week

 * I have published [Tomato Architecture - A Pragmatic Approach to Software Design](https://sivalabs.in/tomato-architecture-pragmatic-approach-to-software-design/) article sharing my thoughts around how to build an application without over-engineering it.